roopsBee/bee-stack-blog-astro/src/content/blog/escaping-tutorial-hell.md

 ---
 title: 'Escaping Tutorial Hell'
 description: 'What is tutorial hell and how do we escape it.
 Is there one in the first place?'
-pubDate: 'April 16 2023'
+pubDate: 'Jun 6 2023'
-heroImage: '/placeholder-hero.jpg'
 ---

 ## My Beginnings

 What got me interested in programming was electronics, and a desire to understand how to connect an Arduino to a website.
-I had seen a couple of youtube tutorials showing a connection between an Arduino to firebase, but what I really wanted is to represent and control the arduino through a website.
-Some sort of visual interface.
+I had seen a couple of youtube tutorials showing a connection between an Arduino to firebase, but what I really wanted is to represent and <span class="text-yellow-400 font-bold">control the arduino through a website.</span> Some sort of visual interface.

 I started, as many others do, by following youtube tutorials.
-Soon after, I started finding many great websites to learn from such as the excellent free code camp, and also some excellent courses on udemy.
-I found my first course here, colt steel’s web developers bootcamp.
+Then soon after, I started exploring the many great websites to learn from such as the excellent <span class="font-bold text-orange-400">free code camp</span>, and also some excellent courses on udemy.
+I found my first course here, Colt Steel’s web developers bootcamp.
 And so began my journey.

 As soon as I completed one course, I had already another one lined up.
 I worked on one course after the other in evenings and weekends.
 It was fun, and i could see real progress being made.
 Following along and building more and more complex projects, with more complex technology.

-This went on for about a year, and working my way through around 5 udemy courses.
-I felt pretty confident as a web developer.
+This went on for about a year, and working my way through around 5 udemy courses. <span class="font-bold text-blue-400">I felt pretty confident as a web developer.</span>

 The next step was for me to build something from scratch.
 Without following a tutorial.
 And that’s when it hit me.
-I sat there for a few minutes staring at the screen, with a view to build a full stack react web app.
-I didn’t know where to start.
-What even was the command to start a new react app?
+I sat there for a few minutes staring at the screen, with a view to build a full stack react web app. <span class="font-bold text-red-400">I didn’t know where to start.</span> What even was the command to start a new react app?
 I was just blank.
 I was a little confused, I had done all those courses, then why couldn’t I build anything?
 Do I need more courses?
 Did I not learn a thing?

 Of course no one tells you that not knowing is normal.